yoheinakajima/babyagi/README.md

 # BabyAGI with reasoning feature ...
-# ... making it possible to achieve the objective eventually!
+# ... making it possible to eventually achieve the objective.

 <<<<<<<<<<<<<<<<<<<<<<<